Max Watters

-Max James Watters (born 23 March 1999) is an English professional footballer who plays as a striker for Scottish Premiership club Dundee United, on loan from club Barnsley.
+Max James Watters (born 23 March 1999) is an English professional footballer who plays as a striker for club Port Vale.

-Watters started his career playing non-league football with Thurrock, Barking and Ashford United before signing with League One side Doncaster Rovers in summer 2018.
+Watters started his career playing non-League football with Thurrock, Barking (on loan) and Ashford United before signing for League One side Doncaster Rovers in May 2018.
 Following loan spells at Grantham Town, Gainsborough Trinity, Mickleover Sports and Maidstone United, he was released by Doncaster Rovers at the end of the 2019–20 season.
 He signed for League Two club Crawley Town in October 2020, moving to Championship club Cardiff City in January 2021.
+He had loan spells at Milton Keynes Dons and Barnsley before he joined Barnsley permanently in July 2023.
+He spent the 2025–26 season on loan at Scottish Premiership club Dundee United and joined Port Vale on a free transfer in July 2026.

 Early and personal life

 Born in Camden, Watters attended Hall Mead School and Shenfield High School.
+Lee Thomas, Shenfield High School football academy director, said that Watters "helped the team to the national cup final in 2016 and broke the record for most goals scored in a single game with seven against Romford".

 Club career

 Early career

-Watters began his career in non-league football with Thurrock, Barking and Ashford United.
+Watters began his career in non-League football with Thurrock, Barking and Ashford United.
 He never made a first-team appearance for Thurrock.
-With Barking, he scored 3 goals in 11 league games, and 3 goals in 4 cup games.
-With Ashford, he scored 8 goals in 25 league games; he also made a further 2 cup appearances, without scoring.
+With Barking, he scored three goals in 11 league games and three goals in four cup games.
+Barking won the Essex Senior League title at the end of the 2016–17 season.
+He was then initially a non-contract player at Ashford United and signed for them in December 2017 after scoring a hat-trick against Thamesmead Town.
+He missed the final three months of the 2017–18 season with an ankle injury.
+With Ashford, he scored eight goals in 25 Isthmian League South Division games; he also made a further two cup appearances, without scoring.
+He worked for his father's company as a removal man during his time as an amateur and semi-professional player.